alexchiri/alexchiri-blog/posts/2022-11-03-they-are-platform-engineerings-products-too.md

 ---
-title: They are product engineering's products too!
+title: They are platform engineering's products too!
 description:
 date: 2022-11-03
 tags: